 At some point in childhood I started reading Model Railroader magazine and even attempted to build a layout.
 It was pathetic.
-I had no money and no skills, and the trains never ran on the South Portland & Mississippi.
-I envied my cousins, accomplished model railroaders who had a fine layout in the basement, accessed via a trapdoor in the side porch, of their home in Bangor.
+I had no money and no skills, and the trains never ran on the South Portland & Pacific.
+I envied my cousins, accomplished model railroaders who had a fine layout in the basement of their home in Bangor, accessed through a trapdoor in the side porch.

 My family visited Boston sometimes and I was captivated by the subways, the smell of ozone and hot grease and dust, the screech of steel wheels on steel rails.
 I wanted to build a model subway layout with glass covering the tunnels.
 That never happened.

 On a cold November morning in late 1968, my mother kindly brought me to the Grand Trunk railroad yard on India Street to see a steam locomotive.
 It was pulling a foliage excursion train to Island Pond, Vt.

 I can’t remember if we saw the locomotive or not, but the rail yard seemed pretty serious, heavy rails dense on the ground and treacherous, shining and slick.
 A few years later I took that foliage train northwest a few times — behind diesel-electric locomotives, as steam was all done by then.